-Prior to joining the USD law faculty as an Assistant Professor, Professor Madison served as a visiting professor at University of Wyoming College of Law for the 2011-2012 academic year, University of Idaho College of Law for the 2010-2011 academic year, and in the Anglo-American Law Program at the University of Navarra in Pamplona, Spain for the 2009-2010 academic year.
-He has also taught at the Georgetown University Law Center.
+Professor Allen D. Madison joined the University of South Dakota law faculty in 2012.
+Prior to joining USD, Professor Madison held teaching positions at Georgetown University, at University of Wyoming, at University of Idaho, and in the Anglo-American Law Program at the University of Navarra in Pamplona, Spain.
 Before academia, Professor Madison practiced law with a focus on taxation for ten years.
 After clerking at the U.S. Tax Court, he represented large manufacturing clients for the tax group of Fenwick & West and later served in the IRS Office of Chief Counsel National Office.
 He also worked in-house at Dow Chemical as an attorney on tax matters.

 Federal taxation and business law.